Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 Goods produced in national economies participate in MT in different ways.
 Some of them don't participate at all.
 Therefore, all goods are divided into tradable and non-tradable.

-MT Specialization
+Specialization MT

 Terms of trade